 The Pacific Labour Scheme helps citizens of Pacific island countries gain skills and experience by working in Australia.

 Employers and employees under the Pacific Labour Scheme have the same workplace rights and obligations as other workplaces in Australia.
 The Fair Work Ombudsman gives free advice and assistance to help you understand these rights.

 There are minimum pay rates that employees have to be paid, based on the work they do.
-Use our Pay Calculator to find minimum pay rates.
+Use our Pay and Conditions Tool to find minimum pay rates.

 Watch our short video for information about working in Australia.

 Hours of work

 Pacific Labour Scheme employers must give employees an average of at least 30 hours of work each week.
 The hours can be averaged over 12 months.
 Averaging of hours means that the actual hours worked each week can be different.